shi7a505/.Net-project/readme.md

 - New features should be added to the appropriate layer to keep responsibilities separated.
 - Following the three-tier architecture simplifies development, testing, and maintenance.

-## License

-This project is available for use and development.